 Kenyatta Rogers is a Cave Canem Fellow and has been awarded multiple scholarships from the Breadloaf Writers’ Conference.
 He has also been nominated multiple times for both Pushcart and Best of the Net prizes.
 His work has been previously published in or is forthcoming from Jubilat, Vinyl, Bat City Review, The Volta, PANK, MAKE Magazine among others.
 He is as a co-host of the Sunday Reading Series with Simone Muench, an Associate Editor with RHINO Poetry and currently serves on the Creative Writing Faculty at the Chicago High School for the Arts.

-Services: coaching, full manuscript reads, partial reads, written feedback, in-person meetings, outline or synopsis reads, MFA application consulting, submission consulting, agent coaching
+Services: full manuscript reads, partial reads, written feedback, in-person meetings, MFA application consulting, & line editing

 Services: One-on-One coaching sessions, Read Complete Manuscript and provide feedback, Read partial manuscript and provide feedback, MFA application consulting